etherlinkcom/docs/docs/welcome/how-do-i-participate-in-governance.md

 The command takes these parameters:

 - `YOUR_ADDRESS`: The address or Octez client alias of your baker account
-- `CONTRACT_ADDRESS`: The address of the Etherlink kernel governance contract
+- `CONTRACT_ADDRESS`: The address of the Etherlink kernel or security governance contract
 - `KERNEL_ROOT_HASH`: The hash of the kernel upgrade

 For example: